Sleitnick/RbxObservers/docs/observer-pattern.md

 ## Differences from Reactive (RX) Programming

 Reactive programming cares about reacting, transforming, and consuming state.
 While the observer pattern is quite similar, reactive programming doesn't define the lifetime of a given state.

+## Cleanup Idempotence

+All cleanup functions should be idempotent.
+In other words, cleanup functions should be capable of being called many times without causing issues.
+For example, the top-level cleanup for an observer could be called multiple times, but should never cause a problem.
+This creates a safe environment for cleanup operations.